Feature Attributes#

 type

-as ordinal inside IFA.If the feature is ordinal but not numeric, pass a dictionary specifying the order to IFA using the
+as ordinal in the feature attributes dictionary.If the feature is ordinal but not numeric, pass a dictionary specifying the order to IFA using the

 ordinal_feature_values